 Finances of acquired business:

-Business owners often struggle to secure loans for business acquisitions because much of the company’s financial history is out of their hands.
-Any red flags from before the acquisition can prevent them from attaining a loan.
+Business owners often struggle to secure funding for business acquisitions because much of the company’s financial history is out of their hands.
+Any red flags from before the acquisition can prevent them from attaining funding.
 That, coupled with any personal finance issues, makes it especially difficult to receive the proper funding.

 Buying the business is only half the battle.
 You still need to ensure you have enough funds to operate the business successfully once you acquire it.
 If you will need additional operational funding, it’s best to negotiate it when you are negotiating the purchase.
 Trying to get funding immediately after purchasing the business can be difficult.